zihaowu-hirain/CEO/README.md

 task = 'create a file in work dir called "test_file.txt" and write "hello world" into it, then read it and write "world hello" into it'

-Agent([open_file, write_file], model).just_do_it(task)
+ceo = Agent([open_file, write_file], model)

+ceo.assign(task).just_do_it()
 ```

 ```
-[DEBUG] 2024-10-29 21:59:13,415 ceo : Schedule: ['write_file', 'open_file', 'write_file'].
-Query: "create a file in work dir called "test_file.txt" and write "hello world" into it, then read it and write "world hello" into it".
+[DEBUG] 2024-10-30 15:24:25,789 ceo : Schedule: ['write_file', 'open_file', 'write_file'].
+Query: "User's intention: Create a file named "test_file.txt" in the work directory, write "hello world" into the file, read the content of the file, and write "world hello" into the file.".
-[DEBUG] 2024-10-29 21:59:15,196 ceo : Action 1/3: I chose to use the tool "write_file" with the parameters {'filename': 'test_file.txt', 'content': 'hello world'}.
+[DEBUG] 2024-10-30 15:24:27,563 ceo : Action 1/3: I chose to use the tool "write_file" with the parameters {'filename': 'test_file.txt', 'content': 'hello world'}.
 I successfully wrote the content "hello world" to a file named "test_file.txt".
-[DEBUG] 2024-10-29 21:59:17,130 ceo : Action 2/3: I chose to use the tool "open_file" with the parameter {'filename': 'test_file.txt'}.
+[DEBUG] 2024-10-30 15:24:29,345 ceo : Action 2/3: I chose to use the tool "open_file" with the parameter {'filename': 'test_file.txt'}.
 I opened and read the file "test_file.txt" and the content of the file is "hello world".
-[DEBUG] 2024-10-29 21:59:19,602 ceo : Action 3/3: I chose to use the tool "write_file" with the parameters {'filename': 'test_file.txt', 'content': 'world hello'}.
+[DEBUG] 2024-10-30 15:24:35,374 ceo : Action 3/3: I chose to use the tool "write_file" with the parameters {'filename': 'test_file.txt', 'content': 'world hello'}.
 I have successfully written the content "world hello" to a file named "test_file.txt".
-[DEBUG] 2024-10-29 21:59:21,811 ceo : Conclusion: Your intention was to create a file called "test_file.txt", write "hello world" into it, then read it and write "world hello" into it.
+[DEBUG] 2024-10-30 15:24:36,949 ceo : Conclusion: Your intention was to create a file named "test_file.txt" in the work directory, write "hello world" into the file, read the content of the file, and write "world hello" into the file.
-Based on the actions I have performed, I have successfully achieved your query.
-I created the file "test_file.txt" and wrote "hello world" into it, then read it to confirm the content, and finally wrote "world hello" into the same file.
-Your query has been successfully completed.
+Based on the actions I have performed, I have successfully achieved your intention.
+I created the file "test_file.txt", wrote "hello world" into it, read the content of the file which was "hello world", and then wrote "world hello" into the file.
+So, I have successfully completed all the steps you requested.
 ```